Berlin Hbf

-Not very many years ago the direct trains between the German and Austrian capitals had disappeared from the timetables, but now there are three very different options to choose from when taking the train from Wien/Vienna to Berlin.
+Not very many years ago the direct trains between the German and Austrian capitals had disappeared from the timetables, but now there are four very different options to choose from when taking the train from Wien/Vienna to Berlin.

 When you look up this journey on the ticket booking websites you'll also see a swathe of other journeys which involve making connections between trains.